 Sally Consiglio used to refuse to make pizzas with more than three ingredients, but if you like plenty of toppings, you’ll be happy to know that you can order freely these days.
 There is still some tradition in the fact that Sally’s offers fewer toppings than Pepe’s does.
 They do offer tuna, which may never actually be ordered.

 Advantage: Pepe’s — It’s the best clam pie in the business for a reason.
 You can’t go wrong with those freshly shucked clams and garlic.

 We’re almost 100 years since the inception of New Haven pizza and it’s quite amazing that the dish's quality has held up so well over the years.
-The battle of who is best rages on, but the two locations (along with the other pizza joints in town) are pretty friendly with each other.
-Unfortunately a decision needs to be made and being friendly isn’t an option.
+The battle over who is best rages on, but the two locations (along with the other pizza joints in town) are pretty friendly with each other.
+Unfortunately, a decision needs to be made and being friendly isn’t an option.

 Advantage: Sally’s — Frank Sinatra was a Sally’s guy.
 Isn’t that all you need to know?
 Just kidding, of course, but the true essence of a pizza comes down to a combination of three things: crust, sauce, and cheese.
 Sally Consiglio had it right when he refused to make a pizza with more than three toppings.
 Pizzas at their core come down to the basic ingredients and Sally’s has the edge with the combination of the three.